What Is Data Analytics?

 A Quick Example

-It’s easier to conceptualize the effect proper data analytics can have on an IoT solution when presented in a use case.
+It’s easier to conceptualize the effect proper data analytics can have on an IoT solution when presented in a Applications.
 Let’s say you manage a farm using an IoT solution with sensors that report crop hydration-levels, daily sunshine intake and several other factors.
 A heavy rainstorm comes through the area and shortly afterwards, you notice a number of the crops have substantially increased in their growth.

 Thanks to the data analytics provided to you by your IoT solution, you’re able to see that the crops that are improving are also the ones who gathered more water during the rainfall.
 Therefore, you learn that this type of crop thrives when it receives more water and are able to easily make a small adjustment that ultimately leaves you with a more bountiful harvest.
 Of course, this is a fairly straight-forward and idyllic situation, but you get the gist.